Repairs begin at USM after burst pipe closes dining hall, bookstore, other facilities

-University of Southern Maine officials were working Monday to relocate a food pantry, dining hall operations, the campus bookstore and other services from the student center in response to a water pipe break that burst over the weekend.
+University of Southern Maine officials were working Monday to relocate a food pantry, a dining hall, the campus bookstore and other services from the student center because of flooding caused by a water pipe that burst over the weekend.

-The school is still not sure what caused the underground fire main to burst beneath the floor overnight, pushing silt into the bookstore and flooding parts of the Woodbury Campus Center with six inches of water.
+The school is still not sure what caused the underground fire main to rupture beneath the floor overnight Saturday, pushing silt into the bookstore and flooding parts of the Woodbury Campus Center in Portland with 6 inches of water.
 While the dining area and kitchens were untouched by the water, other areas sustained heavier damage.
-The entire building will be closed for two weeks.
+The building will be closed for two weeks.

 Nancy Davis Griffin, USM’s chief operations officer, said a facilities staff person discovered the break Sunday morning.
 The building’s entrances were blocked off with red tape and yellow barricades Monday afternoon, and construction and utility workers with neon work vests walked in and out.